 Last but not least we made a journey to India.
 In a masterclass, the audience representing both sourcing and design got a load of information regarding the Indian textile industry.
 The Q&A session was very well used, and no questions were left unanswered.

 All in all, the week gathered about 80 textile and surface design professionals representing also sourcing side in the business.
 There were at least 10 different nationalities represented already during the first year!
 Thank you each and everyone for joining!

 As per the feedback, the audience was very satisfied with the content provided, especially from the professional point of view.
 However, based on the feedback, we have things to improve, so please expect to have another, improved version of the Superweek of textile and surface design again next year!
 The concept will be the same: a discussion event, a masterclass, and a pitching event.

-The Superweek of textile and surface design showed that the concept of Scandinavian design in the surface design seems to be a bit blur, especially among the participants outside of Scandinavia.
+The Superweek of textile and surface design showed that the concept of Scandinavian style in the surface design seems to be a bit blur, especially among the participants outside of Scandinavia.
 We have asked some industry professionals to share their thoughts, but we want to send out an open invitation to textile and surface design professionals to write about their thoughts about this topic on our blog!